csdias/kronos-app/README.md

 # kronos-app
 Template DDD project using Quartz Framework and Simple Injector

-O repositório segue o GitFlow

-Desafios:
-1 - Adicionar capacidade de refazer a configuração de schedule dos jobs a cada 10 minutos

-2 - Criar um painel em React ou Angular para visualizar a execução dos jobs
+This repository uses the GitFlow pattern (for contributing, clone from develop pls)

+Pending tasks:

+1 - Apply the capability to rebuild all the schedule each minute.

+2 - Build a dashboard in React or Angular or both to visualize the each job execution.

+3 - Migrate to Asp.Net Core